 We looked at how the same amount of rain affected different types of soil.
 It was something we notice frequently on the trails near our house.
 It will rain really hard, yet the middle of the trail which feels sandy will not be muddy, but the ground near the plants on either side is really wet.

-Creating Outdoor Art
+4. Hands-on Outdoor Art

 What I love about this activity is that it can be done nearly anywhere and it brings a smile to whomever might discover it after we have left.